-Peter Terezakis has created interactive works of varying scale and possessing a distinct technological character since 1974.
-His early work began with biofeedback machines and ESP tester-trainers, which then lead him to the creation of electronic jewelry.
+Peter Terezakis began developing interactive works of varying scale and possessing a distinct technological character in 1974.
+His early work began with biofeedback machines and ESP tester-trainers, which then lead to the creation of electronic jewelry.
 In 1990 he completed a series of wall-mounted interactive constructions which responded to changes in light, presence, sound, and temperature.
-The following decade was a time of experimentation combining chemistry, hardware, and software to develop participatory environments and installations.
+The following decade he explored a nexus of physics, hardware, and software in the creation participatory environments and installations.
 During this period he created Psyche, the first gallery installation controlled by a microcomputer.
-The Montgomery Project followed and was a commission showcasing recurring concepts in his work within a commercial building.
-The 1995 installation of Heart Beats Light began a continuing series of temporary site specific light installations in deserts, festivals, and forests.
-In 2007 Heart Beats Light became part of a larger theatrical work entitled Sacred Sky Sacred Earth first shown in Alpine California.
-Peter’s work has been exhibited in Canada, Greece, Italy, Japan, Latvia, Mexico, Portugal, Romania, Slovakia, Spain, the United Kingdom, and the United States.
+The Montgomery Project followed and showcased recurring concepts in his work within an architectural context.
+The 1995 installation of Heart Beats Light began the continuing series of temporary site specific light installations in deserts, festivals, and forests.
+In 2007 Heart Beats Light became part of a larger theatrical work entitled Sacred Sky Sacred Earth which was first shown in Alpine California.
+Peter’s work has been exhibited in Canada, Greece, Italy, Japan, Latvia, Norway, Mexico, Portugal, Romania, Slovakia, Spain, the United Kingdom, and the United States.
 His work is in corporate, private, and museum collections.

 Courses taught Fall 2017 - Spring 2018:

 Globally 6.5 million people will die prematurely this year due to air pollution.
 The air we breathe kills more people each year than HIV/AIDS, auto accidents, cholera, malaria, and war combined.
 A changing climate, loss of open spaces, deforestation, increasing consumption of fossil fuels, global shortages of drinking water, population growth, changes to the basic chemistry of our air, food, and water, along with the campaign to distrust science, are only some of the more critical problems which we are facing today and which will continue into our future.